HorizenLabs/zkverify-docs/docs/overview/02-mainchain/05-mainchain_api.md

 ### Verifier Pallets

-All verifier pallets share the follow interface and define its types for: verification key, proof and public inputs.
+All verifier pallets share the following interface and define its types for: verification key, proof and public inputs.
 Anyway the available exstrinsics are:

 #### [submitProof](#submitproof)